kaviarjs/apollo-bundle/DOCUMENTATION.md

 ## Scalars

 This package automatically includes the `JSON` and `Date` scalars.
-The date scalar works with actual timestamp.
+The date scalar works with timestamp.

-## Listen to Exceptions
+## Listening to Exceptions

-There is an event that throws when an unresolved exception reaches the resolver function.
+There is an event that throws when an unresolved exception is raised above resolver function.
 That event is called `ApolloResolverExceptionEvent` and you can easily hook into it and do something when some resolver errors out, like logging, or sending a warning and so on.